How to use Stedi's Search Payers API

 We've left out the interfaces and enums to save space.

-You can pass in a payer name, alias, or payer ID.
+You can pass in a payer name, payer ID, or payer ID alias.
 The API supports fuzzy matching on names and aliases, so even partial or slightly misspelled inputs work.
 For example: AETNA

 , ATENA